snowplow-archive/snowplow.github.com/_posts/2015-08-14-dealing-with-duplicate-event-ids.md

 ### Endogenous or natural duplicates

-Natural duplicates are introduced within the Snowplow pipeline wherever our processing capabilities are set to process events *at least* once.
-The CloudFront collector can duplicate events in the batch flow and so can applications in the Kinesis real-time flow (this is discussed in more detail below).
+Natural duplicates are sometimes introduced within the Snowplow pipeline wherever our processing capabilities are set to process events *at least* once.
+For instance, the CloudFront collector can duplicate events in the batch flow and so can applications in the Kinesis real-time flow (this is discussed in more detail below).

 These events are true duplicates in the sense that all client-sent fields are the same, i.e. all data that is sent to the collector is duplicated, not just the event ID.
 To deduplicate these events, delete all but one event.
-This should happen at the point of consumption because earlier stages in the pipeline can introduce new duplicates.
+This should happen at the point of consumption when no more new duplicates can be introduced.

 ### Exogenous or synthetic duplicates

+Exogenous duplicates are events that arrive at the collector with the same event ID.
+This is possible because Snowplow generates the event ID client-side, which allows us to—among other things—distinguish between exogenous and endogenous duplicates.

+If all client-sent fields match, the [deduplication algorithm](/blog/2015/08/11/dealing-with-duplicate-event-ids#deduplicating-the-event-id) would treat it as a natural duplicate (i.e. delete all but one event).
+The more interesting case is when one or more fields differ.
+It’s unlikely that these duplicates are the result of ID collisions.
+The event ID is a [UUID V4][uuid-v4] which makes it [close to impossible][uuid-random] for the trackers to generate identical identifiers.

-The second class are exogenous duplicates.
-These are introduced external to Snowplow by a whole range of systems.
-This includes: browser pre-cachers, anti-virus software, adult content screeners and web scrapers.
-These duplicates can be fired before or after the real event (the one that is supposed to capture the actual event).
-They can come from the device itself or from a different IP address.
-Some of these tools (some crawlers for instance) have limited random number generator functionality, these will then generate the same UUID event after event.
+Instead, exogenous duplicates are the result of other systems that run client-side.
+For instance, browser pre-cachers, anti-virus software, adult content screeners and web scrapers can all produce events that get sent to Snowplow with a duplicate event ID.
+These can be sent before or after the *real* event, i.e. the one that is supposed to capture the actual events.
+Duplicates can be sent from the same device or a different one.
+These duplicates can be actual Snowplow events but have a single event ID.
+For example, we have come across crawlers that have limited random number generator functionality and generate the same UUID over and over again.

-These duplicates share an event ID but only a partial match on other fields (most or all client-sent fields).

-either a) delete synthetic copy or b) give it a new ID & preserve relationship to "parent" event

-These copies have the same event ID, but parts of the rest of the event can be different.

-### ID collision

-The event ID is generated client-side by the tracker, in part so we can both detect and distinguish between exogenous and endogenous duplicates.

-It’s, however, unlikely that duplicates are introduced because of ID collision.
-Even users with large event volumes (billions per day) are safe.
-For example: the Javascript tracker uses UUID V4.
-There are some interesting pros and cons to type 1 versus type 4 UUIDs, but as you say, the uniqueness of the UUIDs themselves is already acceptable - this isn't where duplicates come from.
+These duplicates share an event ID but one or more client-sent fields differ.
+Often is consists of one true event (the one that was supposed to be triggered), and one or more copies with varying fields.
+It’s less straightforward to deduplicate them.
+If it’s unclear which event is the parent event, delete all or treat them differently.
+If the parent event can be detected, give it a new ID and preserve the relationship to the parent event.

 ## Deduplicating the event ID